Deprecated Documentation

 The diagram below is an a illustration of the token swap flow where steps in gray are taken through the Uniswap Labs API and steps in red are written to the blockchain by the customer.

-1. If the approval is not yet in place, a fully-formed transaction is returned to the customer to sign.
+/check_approvalrequest.- If the approval is not yet in place, a fully-formed transaction is returned to the customer to sign.

-1. Quotes are requested whether the customer is seeking to perform a token for token swap, a cross-chain bridge, or a token wrap/unwrap.
+/quoterequest.- Quotes are requested whether the customer is seeking to perform a token for token swap, a cross-chain bridge, or a token wrap/unwrap.

-2. Customer specifies their desired execution paths (v2, v3, or v4 protocol pools, or UniswapX) through the protocols array (see more below).
+- Customer specifies their desired execution paths (v2, v3, or v4 protocol pools, or UniswapX) through the

-3. Customer receives back the best available quote and a fully-formed transaction for signature to approve the the swap.
+protocolsarray (see more below). - Customer receives back the best available quote and a fully-formed transaction for signature to approve the the swap.

-3. Depending upon the desired outcome and selected protocols, the customer makes either an /order or /swapAPI request
+- Depending upon the desired outcome and selected

-2. /swap requests are submitted when the swap will be filled by a "classic" v2, v3, or v4 Uniswap protocol pool, or in the event that the swap is a bridge or a token wrap/unwrap.
+protocols, the customer makes either an/orderor/swapAPI request/orderrequests are submitted when the swap will be filled by a UniswapX RFQ market maker.
+In this case the order is "gasless" because the market maker will write the transaction to chain to fill the swap./swaprequests are submitted when the swap will be filled by a "classic" v2, v3, or v4 Uniswap protocol pool, or in the event that the swap is a bridge or a token wrap/unwrap.
 This is a "gasful" transaction because the customer will write the transaction to the chain to fill the swap.

 Protocol Naming Convention